 Duolingo is another free way to learn Hindi.

-Non-fiction Books About India
+Non-fiction Books to Learn About India

 For older students: